ubsuny/data-analysis-final20/GPS/wiki.md

 Overall, the feeling leaving this project is that I wish I had more time.
 I wish I had more time to thoroughly explore other types of motion, or applying this data in other physics such as energy or momentum.
 But it is what it is.
 Regardless, I think that this collectively satisfies all of the objectives, so in that I achieved the minimum.

 However, if I could improve one thing in the immediate it would be the data.
 It has a lot of statistical noise that even walking several trials could not fix.
 I think perhaps with $N > 100$ trials, or a more smooth walking path, the data would become more clean.
+If I had more time, I would outline a very specific path or simply just find a larger stretch of line.
 Or maybe my phone just isn't the best design for this experiment.
 There are too many factors to be certain.

 It would also be neat to implement the WGS84 coordinate system such that the coordinate conversions more accurately map to the shape of the Earth.
 There is literature out there, but much of it is bickering such that I wasn't really sure what they were trying to convey.
 Who knew people could be that pretentious over something so niche?